Contrast-Security-OSS/DeveloperLearnGuide/docs/Storage Manipulation.md

 The most effective method of preventing HTML5-Storage manipulation is to verify the origin of the sender, and perform input validation on the data attribute to confirm it is in the desired format.

 Most importantly always restrict data from untrusted sources being placed in HTML5 storage.

+## How can Contrast help?

+- [Contrast Scan](https://www.contrastsecurity.com/contrast-scan) observes the data flows in the source code and identifies if your custom code is vulnerable to this attack.

+- [Contrast SCA](https://www.contrastsecurity.com/contrast-sca) can determine if you are using a vulnerable version of a library with this attack, and prioritze based on Runtime Library Usage.